omkamra/sequencer/README.md

  :step 1}
 ```

-You can inject your own bindings by passing them as the third argument
+You can add your own bindings by passing them as the third argument
 of `sequencer/play`.

 ### Clear the timeline